TharinduDR/TransQuest/docs/index.md

 You first need to install PyTorch.
 The recommended PyTorch version is 1.5.
 Please refer to [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

 When PyTorch has been installed, you can install TransQuest from source or from pip.
-We recommend installing form pip since it is stable.

 ### From pip